AlexanderKaran/local-storage-ts/README.md

 - String
 - Number
 - Boolean
-- Date // Stored as a ISO string under the hood
+- Date -> Stored as a ISO string under the hood
-- Object // Stored as a JSON string under the hood
+- Object -> Stored as a JSON string under the hood
-- Array // Stored as a JSON string under the hood
+- Array -> Stored as a JSON string under the hood
+- Map -> Stored as a JSON string under the hood by parsing the map to an array of key value pairs

 ## Gotcha's